 Emergencies, faith, truancy, and poverty intersect in this wry debut that volunteers a transfusion of the unpredictable for those who yearn to transition beyond a muralized Olive Garden world.

 Stevie Howell's [Sharps] takes its cue from an Egyptian hieroglyph used interchangeably to represent "waters," the letter N, and all prepositions within a sentence.
 Similarly, [Sharps] alters its structure and functionality from page to page.
 The Queen launches an advertising campaign to procure our envy.
 The last unicorn crochets a sweater out of the sisal cords of the books.
 The falsity of Billy Joel's New York propaganda is grounds for libel.
 We discover the one thing you can do "With a sawed-off rifle, a low IQ, and curiosity/about human biology."

 From certain angles, [Sharps] embraces the possibilities of poetry — from others, it engages in a protracted street fight with language.

 Stevie Howell's poetry and literary criticism has appeared in publications throughout Canada and abroad.
 She has released two chapbooks, Royal and Ringsend, and a pamphlet entitled Looting the Museum.
 In 2013 Howell's poem "Brief Review" won the 2013 Arc Poetry Journal Critic's Desk Award.
 She has also been a finalist for the Montreal International Poetry Prize.
 For her day job, she works as an editor for Spacing magazine.
-She lives in Toronto.
+She lives in Victoria.

 "Howell's stunning debut ...
 Her ear is impeccable." — National Post